Wevel/ExperiarSoC/README.md

 ### verify-coreArch-gl: Not implemented

 # Need to do
-- Write SPI test
 - Fix timing violations
 - Make final version of art
-- Add buffer to interrupt signals input
+- Add buffer to interrupt signals input and data registers

 # Could do
 - Misaligned architecture instructions